Brilyn Hollyhand: Co-chair of the Republican National Committee Youth Advisory Council (2023–2025)

-According to an interview with The Birmingham News, Hollyhand began meeting with Republican National Committee chairwoman Ronna McDaniel in January 2023 to discuss a youth advisory council.
+According to an interview with The Birmingham News, Hollyhand began meeting with Republican National Committee chair Ronna McDaniel to discuss establishing a youth advisory council in January 2023.
 In May 2023, he was named as a co-chair of the council.
 Hollyhand sought to host the third Republican presidential debate that year at the University of Alabama; a debate at the university was eventually held in December, Alabama's first presidential debate.
-He told The Wall Street Journal that he had advised Donald Trump to post on platforms other than Truth Social, such as TikTok.
-In January 2024, Hollyhand claimed to have presented chairman Michael Whatley and co-chairwoman Lara Trump with a proposal to invite influencers to that year's Republican National Convention.
+He told The Wall Street Journal that he had advised Donald Trump to expand his social media presence to include platforms other than Truth Social, such as TikTok.

+In January 2024, Hollyhand claimed to have presented chairman Michael Whatley and co-chairwoman Lara Trump with a proposal to invite influencers to that year's Republican National Convention, in an effort to garner younger voters.
 In May 2025, he opened a Trump fundraiser at Coleman Coliseum.
 In June, he joined Alabama secretary of state Wes Allen's campaign in the 2026 lieutenant gubernatorial election.
+The following month, Hollyhand published One Generation Away: Why Now Is the Time to Restore American Freedom.
+He told The Tuscaloosa News that he began working on the book in October 2023.

 Further political work (2025–present)

 By September 2025, Hollyhand had left the Youth Advisory Council.
-That month, Charlie Kirk was assassinated at Utah Valley University.
-Hollyhand made at least eighteen appearances on cable news networks, including Fox News and Newsmax, according to The New York Times.
+Following the assassination of Charlie Kirk, Hollyhand made at least eighteen appearances on cable news, according to The New York Times.
 He advocated for the University of Alabama to fire employees who spoke critically of Kirk's death.
-Hollyhand expressed interest in returning to Utah and continuing Kirk's tour of college campuses.
+In an interview with Politico, Hollyhand expressed an interest in returning to Utah and continuing Kirk's tour of college campuses.
 In October, he announced a "One Conversation at a Time" tour in partnership with Kirk's organization, Turning Point USA.